LHCC response to COVID-19 – Week 25 Update

 - Meals for adult neighbors for the weekends, prepared by our parents, compliments of LHCC

 Thank you for your continued support.
-We covet your prayers for the children and families we serve during this pandemic and the long hot summer months.
+We covet your prayers for the children and families we serve during this pandemic and the start of the anything but normal new school year

 Working while it is day,